 Value of Understanding Supply Quality

 Distinguishing inventory sources by their traffic sources has other benefits besides setting a foundation on which to develop a brand-safe programmatic buying strategy.
 Quality inventory that sources its traffic organically leads to consistently better post-click engagement with users, higher conversion rates, and fewer fraud signals.
 Such digital measures together with asset labelling can ensure inventory safety.

-To have a truly effective, brand safe buying strategy on programmatic, even sophisticated tools should be complemented by a quality strategy, or the notion of separating supply inventory into buckets based on the trustworthiness of the sites.
+To have a truly effective, brand safe buying strategy on programmatic, even sophisticated tools like mentioned able should be complemented by a quality strategy, or the notion of separating supply inventory into buckets based on the trustworthiness of the sites.
 One of the most important steps toward brand safety is the distinction that can be made in the primary traffic sources of sites.